 One of the key advantages of LAL technology is the adjustment process, which is non-invasive and conducted as an outpatient procedure.
 Typically, this process involves 2-3 sessions of targeted UV light application, which can be comfortably carried out at our Brinton Vision clinic.

-A customized prescription is created for the patient based on their lifestyle needs and refraction, and then a short and painless procedure using an in-office Light Delivery Device (LDD) is used to customize the IOL using UV light.
+A customized prescription is created for the patient based on their lifestyle needs and refraction, and then a short and minimally invasive procedure using an in-office Light Delivery Device (LDD) is used to customize the IOL using UV light.
 A UV light source, electronic control circuit, and an additional optical projection system make up the LDD.
 A contact lens put over the cornea concentrates the UV light on the IOL.

 This precision of this process allows for the lens’ refractive power to be fine-tuned post-surgery, an approach that was previously unachievable with traditional IOLs.
 This fine-tuning capacity opens up new possibilities in vision correction, allowing us to address subtle changes in vision that would have been challenging to correct with previous technologies.